ThomasVandermeersch/KorreKthor/README.md

 ### Deployment

-First thing first, you need to install docker and docker-compose.
+You need to install docker and docker-compose.
 See this [link](https://docs.docker.com/get-docker/) for more informations about it.

 Once docker installed, you need to run this command on a terminal in the root folder of the project (let's call it `/`):
 ```